-As director Todd Phillips’ Joker makes recent headlines from who has joined the project or left the project (in both cases it was Alec Baldwin, who was supposed to play Thomas Wayne, the father of Batman ), he’s definitely placed the focus right back on the film itself with a new video of Joaquin Phoenix transforming into the title character.
-Additionally, YouTube user 9 Media has included on-location footage taken during production that show’s the pre-Joker Joaquin interacting with a clown.
+During production, the film made headlines from who joined the project or left the project (in both cases it was Alec Baldwin, who was supposed to play Thomas Wayne, the father of Batman ), but Todd definitely placed the focus right back on the film itself when he released a video of Joaquin transforming into the title character.

 Arthur, it seems, starts off as a struggling stand-up comedian, but things go drastically wrong in his life and he ultimately transforms into the Joker.
 The character’s traditional origin has him in battle with Batman, culminating in his slipping into a vat of chemicals that turns his skin color chalk white, his hair green, and pretty much drives him insane.
 How they’ll handle things will be interesting as there apparently is no intention of including the Batman character.